With its thick, tender crust, rich tomato sauce, and post-bake dusting of Parmigiano-Reggiano cheese, this is the tomato pie dreams are made of.

 For most of my life, I've known a place nearby with good tomato pie—often hacked into generous squares, wrapped in plastic, and displayed under a cake dome right at the register.
 And now that I'm enlightened to its regional exclusivity, I realize how lucky I've been.
 Never once did I miss the cheese as I sunk my teeth into its focaccia-like crust and thick layer of simmered, subtly sweet tomato sauce.
 A dusting of Parmesan cheese was a welcome—but unessential—afterthought.

 And since tomato pie actually tastes better cold or at room temperature, it has always been one of my summer faves.
 Trust me: if you've never tried tomato pie, this is your moment to be an honorary tri-state region-er.

 It's really pretty simple to make, so long as you remember to start the dough far enough ahead of time and get the sauce simmering while the dough rises or proofs.
-Then the only other ingredients left to gather are olive oil, salt and pepper, and grated Parm.
+Then, the only other ingredients left to gather are olive oil, salt and pepper, and grated Parmigiano-Reggiano cheese.

 Philly-Style Tomato Pie

 - large rimmed baking sheet

 - Mix the Sheet Pan Pizza Dough and let it rise for 1 to 2 hours, until it about doubles in volume.